José Bautista: Personal life

-Bautista and his then-girlfriend, Neisha Croyle had their first daughter together, born April 2011.
+Bautista and his then-girlfriend, Neisha Croyle, had their first daughter together, born April 2011.
 His second daughter was born in November 2012.
 In 2011, Bautista set up a program to aid athletes to have the same opportunity he had to attend American universities.
 Initially focused on the Dominican Republic, it has expanded to Canada.
 Bautista and Neisha Croyle were married November 2017.

-Bautista's younger brother, Luis played college baseball at Florida International University.
+Bautista's younger brother, Luis, played college baseball at Florida International University.
 He was drafted by the Chicago Cubs in the 32nd round of the 2007 Major League Baseball draft and played in their minor league system through 2008.

 A species of weevil, Sicoderus bautistai, was named for Bautista in 2018.

+Bautista is a fan of English soccer club Manchester City FC.
+In January 2024, Bautista acquired primary ownership of USL Championship soccer club Las Vegas Lights FC.

+Business ventures

+After retiring from professional baseball, Bautista became active in a range of business ventures.
+According to a 2025 interview with *The Globe and Mail*, he invested in the Canadian e-commerce company Endy, as well as in real estate, food technology, cleantech, and private equity.
+In 2024, Bautista became a co-owner of Las Vegas Lights FC, a club in the United Soccer League.
+He has stated that USL ownership offers more direct involvement than larger leagues and sees potential in the league’s future growth and planned promotion/relegation system.
+Bautista often takes advisory or branding roles in the startups he supports, focusing on ventures where he can contribute beyond capital.